1. Knowledge Base

 • Lifetime

-This can be set for the whole campaign or for a specific publisher or group of the publisher for a campaign.
-There are following types of CAP that can be set on a Campaign
+This can be set for the whole campaign or for a specific publisher or group of publishers for a campaign.
+There are the following types of CAPs that can be set on a campaign:.

 • Gross Conversion